German factory orders slide in December, undercut forecasts

 However, the Economy Ministry said Wednesday that orders were stronger than previously thought in November — slipping by 0.2 percent rather than the 1 percent initially reported.

 Orders were led lower in December by a 5.5 percent fall in demand from outside the 19-nation eurozone.
-Domestic orders dropped 2.3 percent, but orders from other eurozone countries rose 3.2 percent.
+Domestic orders also dropped, by 2.3 percent, but orders from other eurozone countries rose 3.2 percent.

 Most Read Business Stories